Optimize Your Workflow

 At ASC Sunstone, we aim for "First-Time-Right" manufacturing.
-To prevent engineering holds, technical queries (TQs), or functional discrepancies, please audit your design files against these common manufacturing pitfalls before submission.
+To prevent engineering holds and technical clarifications, audit your design files against these common manufacturing pitfalls before submission.

 1. Layer Stackup & Naming Conventions